U.S. Copyright Office

 I’ve been getting solicitation letters from publishers.
 Is the Copyright Office selling my personal information?

-The Copyright Office does not sell information.
+The Copyright Office does not sell personal information.
 Copyright Office records, however, are public records, which means anyone may come to our office and inspect them.
 Occasionally organizations such as music publishers or book publishers send a representative to the Copyright Office to compile lists of names and addresses of those authors who have most recently registered their works.
 Their purpose, undoubtedly, is to solicit new business.
 This practice is not a violation of the law.